• Skip to main content

 PM stands for Preventive Maintenance.
 It is similar to a health check-up but for machines.
 The goal is to identify and address potential issues before they escalate into significant problems.

-What is Preventive Maintenance’s Roll in Energy Efficiency?
+What is Preventive Maintenance’s Role in Energy Efficiency?

 What is Preventive Maintenance for an Automobile